OpenVisualCloud/Media-Transport-Library/doc/experimental/af_xdp.md

 ### 2.1 Install libxdp and libbpf

-Get lastest source code release from <https://github.com/libbpf/libbpf/releases> and <https://github.com/xdp-project/xdp-tools/releases>, and follow the guide to build and install from source.
+Get latest source code release from <https://github.com/libbpf/libbpf/releases> and <https://github.com/xdp-project/xdp-tools/releases>, and follow the guide to build and install from source.
 Use “pkg-config --libs libxdp” and “pkg-config --libs libbpf” to check if the package are correctly installed.

 #### 2.2 Rebuild DPDK and and make sure af_xdp pmd driver is built